5l4vm0/TodayTixLotteryBot/README.md

     appium
     ```

-* Run Android virtual device (or connect your real device)
+* Run Android virtual device
     * I had to enable developer settings in the emulated device
-    *  s `adb devices` should return your emulated/connected
+    * `adb devices` should return your emulated

     ```
     adb devices
     List of devices attached
     emulator-5554   device
     ```

+* Install TodayTix APK on the emulated/connected device
+    * If installing onto the emulated device, you can use the `adb install-multiple <multiple paths to apks>`/`adb install <path to apk>` commands

 * Test that it works as expected